-DRI Review Process

-Has the RDC identified any additional information required in order to proceed with the official regional review process?
-(If no, proceed to Economic Impacts.)

-If yes, has that additional information been provided to your RDC and, if applicable, GRTA?
+DRI Review Process Has the RDC identified any additional information required in order to proceed with the official regional review process?
+(If no proceed to Economic Impacts.) ^{),} Y If yes, has that additional information been provided to your RDC and, if applicable, GRTA?
 If no, the official review process can not start until this additional information is provided.

-Economic Impacts
+Economic Impacts Estimated Value at Build-Out: \$140M

+\$2.4M

+If the development will displace any existing uses, please describe (using number of units, square feet., etc):

-Estimated Value at Build-Out: \$140M Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed development: Is the regional work force sufficient to fill the demand created by the proposed project?
-Y If the development will displace any existing uses, please describe (using number of units, square feet., etc):
+Estimated annual local tax revenues (i.e., property tax, sales tax) likely to be generated by the proposed development:

-Community Facilities Impacts

-Water Supply

-Name of water supply provider for this site: Atlanta Water Bureau What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.72 MGD Is sufficient water supply capacity available to serve the proposed project?
-Y If no, are there any current plans to expand existing water supply capacity?
+if the development will displace any existing uses, please describe (using number of units, square feet, etc).
+Community Facilities Impacts Water Supply Name of water supply provider for this site: Atlanta Water Bureau What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+0.72 MGD Is sufficient water supply capacity available to serve the proposed project? Υ If no, are there any current plans to expand existing water supply capacity?
 If there are plans to expand the existing water supply capacity, briefly describe below: If water line extension is required to serve this project, how much additional line (in miles) will be required?